Here’s the list of the 7 best income producing assets that you can invest in to start earning passive income.

-Safe income producing assets
+Safe income producing assets to invest in

 These are conservative, low-risk income producing assets.
 The trade-off to its low volatility though is that you won’t earn as much as more aggressive assets.
 It’s still a good idea to have a few of these in your portfolio to ensure proper diversification.

-1. Certificates of Deposit (CDs)
+Asset #1: Certificates of Deposit (CDs)

 A certificate of deposit, or CD, is a low-risk financial investment offered by banks.